renatocaliari/contornos/docs/en/contornos.md

 When registering a booster, specify its type:
 - **Notification**: when you want to notify about something without necessarily waiting for reactions.
 - **Celebration**: when you want to celebrate something.
-- **Request**: when you want to request something from an contorno or someone: information, project or task.
+- **Request**: when you want to request something from a contorno or someone: information, project or task.
 - **Listening**: when a person wants to be heard or understood by others.
 Examples of supporting tools: open questions, summary or [reflections](https://nelianafiglie.com.br/blog/tipos-de-reflexao-2/).
 - **Reaction** (feedback): when someone wants emotional reactions, opinions or ideas, but is not necessarily expected to respond to the reactions.
 - **Discussion**: when you want to discuss ideas and points of view.